gieseke/bufferkdtree/README.rst

 Dependencies
 ============

-The bufferkdtree package is tested under Python 2.6, Python 2.7, and Python 3.2.
+The bufferkdtree package has been tested under Python 2.6/2.7/3.*.
 The required Python dependencies are:

 - NumPy >= 1.11.0